MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/hello-how-it-works-authentication.md

 > [!NOTE]
 > You might have an on-premises domain federated with Azure AD.
 Once you have successfully provisioned Windows Hello for Business PIN/Bio on the Azure AD joined device, any future login of Windows Hello for Business (PIN/Bio) sign-in will directly authenticate against Azure AD to get PRT and trigger authenticate against your DC (if LOS to DC is available) to get Kerberos.
 It no longer uses AD FS to authenticate for Windows Hello for Business sign-ins.

-## Azure AD join authentication to Active Directory using a Certificate
+## Azure AD join authentication to Active Directory using a certificate

 ![Azure AD join authentication to Active Directory using a Certificate.](images/howitworks/auth-aadj-certtrust-kerb.png)